-(e) Documentary evidence transmitted from another state to a tribunal of this State by telephone, telecopier, or other means that do not provide an original record may not be excluded from evidence on an objection based on the means of transmission.

-(f) In a proceeding under this Chapter, a tribunal of this State shall permit a party or witness residing in another state to be deposed or to testify under penalty of perjury by telephone, audiovisual means, or other electronic means at a designated tribunal or other location in that state.
-A tribunal of this State shall cooperate with tribunals of other states in designating an appropriate location for the deposition or testimony.

-(g) If a party called to testify at a civil hearing refuses to answer on the ground that the testimony may be selfincriminating, the trier of fact may draw an adverse inference from the refusal.
+(e) Documentary evidence transmitted from another state outside this State, or the support enforcement agency of this State, to a tribunal of this State by telephone, telecopier, or other electronic means that do not provide an original record may not be excluded from evidence on an objection based on the means of transmission. (f) In a proceeding under this chapter, a tribunal of this State shall permit a party or witness residing in another state outside this State to be deposed or to testify under penalty of perjury by telephone, audiovisual means, or other Page 16 of 35 electronic means at a designated tribunal or other location in that state.
+A tribunal of this State shall cooperate with other tribunals of other states in designating an appropriate location for the deposition or testimony. (g) If a party called to testify at a civil hearing refuses to answer on the ground that the testimony may be selfincriminating, the trier of fact may draw an adverse inference from the refusal.

-(h) A privilege against disclosure of communications between spouses does not apply in a proceeding under this Chapter.
+(h) A privilege against disclosure of communications between spouses does not apply in a proceeding under this chapter.

-(i) The defense of immunity based on the relationship of husband and wife or parent and child does not apply in a proceeding under this Chapter.
+(i) The defense of immunity based on the relationship of husband and wife or parent and child does not apply in a proceeding under this chapter.